secdev/scapy/doc/scapy/layers/automotive.rst

 Trace all commands applied to an ECU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows the trace mechanism of an ECU object.
-Traces of the current state of the ECU object and the received message are print on stdout.
+Traces of the current state of the ECU object and the received message are printed on stdout.
 Some messages, depending on the protocol, will change the internal state of the ECU.

 Usage example::